tencent-quantum-lab/TenCirChem/README.md

 uccsd.print_summary(include_circuit=True)
 ```
 Running uccsd.kernel() in the above code determines the optimized circuit ansatz parameters and VQE energy.
-It is equally straightforward for the user to supply their own custom parameters:
+TenCirChem also allows the user to supply custom parameters.
+Here's an example:

 ```python
 import numpy as np